-2011, an earthquake hit Japan registering as a 9 on the Richter scale – the largest earthquake in Japans history and the 4th biggest in the world.
-This created a tsunami 6 meters high and killed over 15,000 people.
+In 2011, an earthquake hit Japan registering as a 9 on the Richter scale – the largest earthquake in Japan's history and the fourth biggest in the world.
+This created a tsunami six metres high and killed over 15,000 people.
 One of the places hit by the earthquake was a town called Fukushima where they had a nuclear reactor.
-Unfortunately – the damage caused by the tsunami stopped the reactors form working correctly and three of the reactors suffered meltdowns spewing radioactive material into the environment.
-People were evacuated from their homes and a 5km exclusion zone was set up to protect people from the damage of the radiation.
+Unfortunately, the damage caused by the tsunami stopped the reactors from working correctly and three of them suffered meltdowns, spewing radioactive material into the environment.
+People were evacuated from their homes and a five km exclusion zone was set up to protect people from the damage of the radiation.
 But what is radiation and how is it caused?
 This is what we will be looking at in this activity.

-We are constantly exposed to radiation all the time.
-It is made by the rocks we build our houses from; it comes from space and it is even in our fruit!
+We are constantly exposed to radiation.
+It is made by the rocks we build our houses from, it comes from space and it is even in our fruit!
 We call it background radiation – and there is nothing that we can do to avoid it.

-So, if there is so much radiation around us all the time, then why are we not all being killed?
+So, if there is so much radiation around us all the time, why are we not all being killed?
 Well, that is because the level of radiation that we are exposed to is quite low.
-We measure radiation using a device called a Giger Muller tube (GM tube), and it measures ionisation events inside the tube.
+We measure radiation using a device called a Geiger Muller tube (GM tube), and it measures ionisation events inside the tube.
 The more ionisation events, the more radiation there is.
-The GM tube will give us a ‘count-rate’ telling us how many ionisation events there are.
+The GM tube will give us a ‘count rate’ telling us how many ionisation events there are.

-The count-rate is not the same as the activity of a sample, however!
-Because science is never simple… The activity of a sample is defined by a unit called a Becquerel (Bq), where one Bq is one nucleus undergoing a nuclear decay every second – a decay is when a particle shoots out some radiation.
+The count rate is not the same as the activity of a sample, however!
+The activity of a sample is defined by a unit called a becquerel (Bq), where one Bq is one nucleus undergoing nuclear decay every second – decay is when a particle shoots out some radiation.
 Are you feeling overwhelmed by all the new words yet?
-We have made a handy list of words and their meaning for you at the bottom of this explanation to help you out!
+We have made a handy list of words and their meanings for you at the bottom of this explanation to help you out!

-Alpha radiation causes the most ionisation, but only travels a very short distance before it stops (about 15cm). it can be stopped by the skin and so it is safe outside of your body – but if you inhale it or drink it, then it can be deadly.
-A Russian spy, Litvinenko, was killed by a VERY small amount of alpha radiation being put in their tea.
+Alpha radiation causes the most ionisation, but only travels a very short distance before it stops (about 15 cm).
+It can be stopped by the skin and so it is safe outside your body – but if you inhale it or drink it, then it can be deadly.
+A Russian spy, Litvinenko, was killed by a VERY small amount of alpha radiation being put in his tea.

-This is moderately ionising and can travel up to about 1 meter.
-It is not really safe inside or outside your body, so it’s best to stay away from it full stop – but unlike alpha, it is less likely to kill you unless you have a high dosage of it.
+This is moderately ionising and can travel up to about 1 metre.
+It is not really safe inside or outside your body, so it’s best to stay away from it, full stop – but unlike alpha, it is less likely to kill you unless you have a high dosage of it.

 It is made of a fast-moving electron usually spat out from the inside of a nucleus.
 It causes damage by hitting other electrons and removing them from their atoms.

-These are the ones that you need to be afraid of and the ones that they were most concerned where being realised from Fukushima.
-They are made of a Neutron (who would have guessed, right?) and they are so dangerous because if they collide with a nucleus then they will make the nucleus itself radioactive, causing it to release alpha, beta and gamma radiation.
+These are the ones that you need to be afraid of and the ones that they were most concerned were being released from Fukushima.
+They are made of a neutron and they are so dangerous because if they collide with a nucleus, then they will make the nucleus itself radioactive, causing it to release alpha, beta and gamma radiation.
 This can then, in turn, lead to more neutrons being released.
 The long and short of it is that you don’t want to be anywhere near these things unless they are bound to your nuclei!

-As you can see, the α doesn't go through the paper, the &beta will go through the paper, but not the aluminium and the γ will go through everything but is only reduced by the lead.
+As you can see, α doesn't go through the paper, β will go through the paper but not the aluminium, and γ will go through everything and is only reduced by the lead.